AmanSharma01Prime/netflix-content-analysis/README.md

 ## Author - Aman Sharma

-This project is part of my portfolio and highlights the SQL skills that are essential for a data analyst role.
-If you have any questions, suggestions, or would like to collaborate, feel free to connect with me!
+This project is part of my portfolio and primarily showcases SQL skills that are essential for a data analyst role.

+Alongside SQL, it also demonstrates supporting steps such as *data exploration*, *visualization*, and *reporting of insights* - reflecting the
+*end-to-end analysis* process.

-### Stay Updated and Connect with Me
+### Let’s Connect

-Discover more of my SQL and data analysis projects on GitHub, and connect with me on LinkedIn for professional updates:
+If you have any questions, feedback, or opportunities to collaborate, feel free to reach out:

 - **LinkedIn**: [Connect with me professionally](https://www.linkedin.com/in/amansharma01prime/)
 - **GitHub**: [Explore my projects and code](https://github.com/AmanSharma01Prime)

+If you found this project insightful, consider ⭐ starring the repo - it helps others discover it too.

-Thank you for your support, and I look forward to connecting with you!
+Thank you for visiting!